Bluebird record-breaking vehicles

 Blue Bird or Bluebird is the name of various cars and boats used by Sir Malcolm Campbell, his son Donald and other family members to set land and water speed records.

 Origins of the name

-The name Blue Bird was originally inspired by the play of that name by Maurice Maeterlinck, and the vehicles were painted a shade of azure blue.
+The name Blue Bird was originally inspired by the play of that name by Maurice Maeterlinck and so the vehicles were painted a shade of azure blue.